VishalThimmaiah/score-tracker/wireframes/06-game-settings-screen.md

-# Game Settings Screen Wireframe
+# Game Settings Screen Wireframe (NOT NEEDED AT ALL - GAME SETTINGS ARE ALREADY ADDED BEFORE THE GAME START)

 ## Layout Structure